I never wanted to go through deployment with a baby and toddler, but I did it. TWICE.

 That was not an easy year.
 I was tired, stressed, and overwhelmed most of the time.
 I pulled through with help from family, friends, and other moms.
 Many incredible people offered encouragement, advice, and practical support.
 I will never forget the challenges of those deployments, or the lessons I learned along the way.
 Here are some of the strategies that helped us all survive deployment with a baby and toddler.

 Tips for handling deployment with a baby and toddler

-Deployments are tough, and getting through them with little ones is especially challenging.
+Deployment with a baby and toddler is tough, and getting through it with little ones is especially challenging.
 But mama, you are strong and you can do this!
 Use these tips to regain your sanity and make deployment go a little smoother for everyone!